webix-hub/gitbook-webix-jet/details/popups.md

 # Working with Popups and Windows

-Temporary views like popups and windows can be created with **this.ui**. <!-- This method is equivalent to **webix.ui** with one useful difference.--> **this.ui** takes care of the windows it creates and destroys them when their parent views are destroyed.
+Temporary views like popups and windows can be created with **this.ui**. **this.ui** takes care of the windows it creates and destroys them when their parent views are destroyed.

 Consider a simple popup view: